naim-panjwani/LocusFocus/docs/source/current_versions.rst

    - Warning text is now displayed if a large number of SNPs do not match variants in GTEx
 - v1.4.7 alpha (Feb.
 17, 2020)
    - Added output table for parameters used in a particular app run
+   - Added output table to help guide and interpret SS colocalization results more easily

 ******************
 Datasets